openwrt/asu/README.md

 ## Server

 The server listens to update and image requests.
 Images are auto generated if the requests was valid.
-LEDE ImageBuilder is automatically setup up on first request of distribution, release, target & subtarget.
+LEDE ImageBuilder is automatically setup up on first request of distribution, version, target & subtarget.

 All requests are stored in a queue and build by workers.